notofonts/noto-docs/src/miniarticles/NotoSansPhoenician.md

 # Noto Sans Phoenician

-Noto Sans Phoenician is a sanserif design intended for general use for the Phoenician script.
+Noto Sans Phoenician is a sanserif design for texts in the historical Phoenician script.

-It contains 34 glyphs, and supports 33 characters from the Unicode blocks: Phoenician.
+Noto Sans Phoenician has multiple weights, contains 34 glyphs, and supports 33 characters: Phoenician.

 ## Supported writing systems